almahmoud-phys/WheresthepathBot/doc/README.md

 **Note** : Please Don't modify files other than  [TelegramBotGUI](./neura/TelegramBotGUI.py) and [TelegramBot](./neura/TelegramBot.py) without contacting the owner

+The TelegramBot class is designed to interact with a Telegram group using the Telethon library.
+It provides functionality to send messages, take attendance during voice chats, and export user information.
+The class is designed to work asynchronously and integrates with Tkinter using the [ async_tkinter_loop ](https://github.com/insolor/async-tkinter-loop) library to ensure that long-running operations do not block the main UI thread.

 the TelegramBot Class give three objects :
 - admin : is a [ Telethon client ](https://docs.telethon.dev/en/stable/modules/client.html) , you can do all telegram tasks with it (send messages , make phone calls .....)